 Mary has taught in early years and primary settings, and became a head teacher in Greenwich in 2000.
 Mary established the Royal Greenwich Teaching School Alliance, and became a national leader of education, before retiring in 2014.
 She is passionate about education in school and wider educational issues.

-David is currently Director of KPMG, West Africa and a former governor of Willow Dene School.
+David is currently Director of KPMG, East Africa and a former governor of Willow Dene School.
 Over the last 15 years, David has worked in finance roles and professional services spanning various specialisms including audit, financial management, reporting and regulation.
 He has experience in all aspects of the financial reporting cycle, including complex accounting advice and analysis, regulatory advice, process improvement, financial analysis, risk management and investigations.
 David holds an MBA from Manchester Business School.

 See above for more detail on Mary’s background and expertise.

 Orla qualified as a solicitor in 1998, having graduated with a joint honours degree in Law and Accountancy.
 Orla practised as a corporate tax lawyer in a City of London law firm from 1998 until 2005.
 She then worked at Goldman Sachs, advising on corporate tax matters in relation to various corporate mergers and acquisitions and lending transactions across Europe, where she remained for 11 years.
 Orla recently joined the London office of a Canadian pension fund to advise on the tax aspects of their various European investments.
 Orla was elected as a parent governor of Halstow Primary School in January 2011, and was first elected as Chair of Governors in the autumn of 2013.
 The Halstow governing body was selected as one of six finalists for the National Governors Association Outstanding Governing Body Awards in 2013.